 In additional to the Full Governing Body, the school also has three committees that meet when needed during the academic year.
 These committees are:

-The Audit Committee ensures that the school meets its statuary requirements as set out in the Academies Financial Handbook 2019.
+The Finance, Risk and Audit Committee ensures that the school meets its statuary requirements as set out in the Academies Financial Handbook 2020.
 It also directs the school’s Responsible Office as to which areas they would like him to audit throughout the academic year.
-The committee also holds the Accounting Officer to account for the recommendations set out from any external or internal audits that have been completed during the academic year.
-At each meeting the Accounting Officer will set out what actions have been taken since the previous audits and update the committee of any further work that is required.
+The committee also holds the Accounting Officer and Chief Financial Officer to account for the recommendations set out from any external or internal audits that have been completed during the academic year.
+At each meeting the Accounting Officer and Chief Financial Officer will set out what actions have been taken since the previous audits and update the committee of any further work that is required.
+This committee meets at least three times a year.

 The Pay Committee ratify or challenge recommendations - linked to pay progression matters - made by the Head Teacher.
 As part of these meetings, the Head Teacher will set out his recommendations with evidence of the outcomes of performance management that has been carried out by the staff.
 The Pay Committee also make decisions on the percentage increments, to annual salaries, as recommended by the School Teachers’ Review Body and/or the DfE.